Anyone who has tried to find a job online has no doubt come across hundreds of work-at-home scams.

 Unfortunately, no sales ever happen and the scammer never really did intend to maintain your ecommerce business.

-Cryptocurrencies can easily slide into scam territory because the terminologies used are not for the ordinary person.
+There have been plenty of cryptocurrency scams cropping up because the terminologies used are not for the ordinary person.